Re-Code STORIES: Interview with Travis Clements-Khan

 By winning the

 EuroPITCH2015, Travis Clements-Khan, one of Seneca’s HELIXers, won the right to participate in the European Innovation Academy (EIA) held in Nice, France.
-The EIA is a 15-day startup weekend on steroids.
-There are 500+ students, from 65 different countries that participate.
+The EIA is a 15-day startup weekend.
+500+ students, from 65 different countries participate.
 Students come from institutions such as London Business School, Stanford University, Oxford University, UC Berkeley, and Cambridge University — Seneca being the only participating Canadian College.

 At the EIA, Travis pitched a complementary idea to his hand held allergy detection tool, Aller(tec), which he works on at HELIX.
 The idea? allerZEN — a social platform for food allergy sufferers to connect.
 It would allow them to scan barcodes off food items and alert the user to allergens, as well as allow users to review and find restaurants that offer allergen free dishes.